GMA3: Reintegration with Good Morning America (2025–present)

 In March 2025, GMA3 was impacted by a round of layoffs across ABC News, which included executive producer Catherine McKenzie and other staff members; as a result, the program was brought under the main Good Morning America staff and its executive producer Simone Swink.
 In April 2025, the New York Post reported that ABC was planning changes to the hour, including the possible replacement of Morgan and Pilgrim with either new anchors or existing Good Morning America anchors.
+As rumors began about changes to the two main co-hosts and a format change to the program itself, a rotation of various ABC News anchors and correspondents co-hosting along with both Morgan and Pilgrim began from April to June 2025.
 On July 7, both Morgan and Pilgrim left ABC News and GMA3, with Pilgrim announcing that she would become the new host of the syndicated news magazine Inside Edition.

 On June 16, 2025, Good Morning America and GMA3 relocated from Times Square Studios to a newly-built studio at 7 Hudson Square.
 GMA3 concurrently adopted the same logo, on-air branding, and graphics as the main program, dropping the What You Need to Know subtitle in the process.
 ABC News would repurpose the What You Need to Know branding for a new short-form webcast on Disney+ that premiered on July 21, 2025.
 The program is co-anchored by James Longman and Rachel Scott, and focuses on top stories, entertainment news, and viral videos.

+Since the reintegration and Morgan and Pilgrim's departure, the hour has since been hosted by a rotation of various ABC News (and sometimes ESPN) anchors and correspondents, most frequently including Ginger Zee, Rebecca Jarvis, Will Reeve, Whit Johnson, Rhiannon Ally, Gio Benitez, Cameron Mathison, Morgan Norwood, Elizabeth Schulze, Stephanie Ramos, Mary Bruce, Ike Ejiochi, Lori Bergamotto, Rachel Scott, and Leslie Lopez.
+About halfway through the hour, Will Ganss, Sophie Flay, or Hannah Battah usually stop by to deliver the day's Pop News.
+Also, the show continues to air regular lifestyle segments featuring Deals and Steals shopping segment with e-commerce editor Tory Johnson, and the Bergamotto-hosted Friday segment The Right Stuff.